diindolylmethane DIM supplement benefits

 Support Healthy Testosterone Levels

-DIM may be effective at inhibiting aromatase.
+DIM may be effective at inhibiting aromatase16.
 Aromatase is an enzyme that assists in the conversion of testosterone to estrogen.
 This is why DIM can possibly prevent the excess production of estrogen and support healthy testosterone levels.

 DIM may also inhibit DHT, a form of testosterone that is five times more potent than testosterone.
-DHT is the form of testosterone associated with prostate cancer in men and conditions like hirsutism (hair where you don’t want it) and acne in women.
+DHT is the form of testosterone associated with prostate cancer17 in men and conditions like hirsutism (hair where you don’t want it) and acne in women.

 How Much DIM Do I Need?